kp101/Wellness-Monitor/RaspberryPi/bme68x/README.md

 - sudo systemctl start bme68x.

 ## Verify
 - login to your mqtt broker account to verify data are posting.
-By default it is 30 minutes.
+By default it is 30 minutes intervals.